ufukty/gohandlers/docs/articles/intermediate/testing-clients.md

 When building an HTTP API, it’s crucial to test the layers _around_ your HTTP handlers: the business logic, the services, the integrations.
 But if your code depends on a real HTTP client to call your own API, testing can get messy and slow—requiring servers, requests, responses, and a lot of setup.

-That’s where **gohandlers** shines again.
+That’s where **Gohandlers** shines again.
 It doesn’t just generate server-side code and typed HTTP clients—it also creates **mock clients**, so you can test your services quickly and deterministically, with no need to spin up HTTP servers or stub request objects.

-In this article, you’ll learn how to use gohandlers’ generated mocks to write fast, focused, and maintainable tests for any code that uses your API clients.
+In this article, you’ll learn how to use Gohandlers’ generated mocks to write fast, focused, and maintainable tests for any code that uses your API clients.

 ---